deepaksood619/deepaksood619.github.io/docs/economics/market-terms/technical-analysis.md

 7. A trader's stance based on dojis is similar to stance taken when a spinning top occurs.

-4. Paper umbrella
+### 4. Paper umbrella

 - Hammer

 - Hanging man

-5. Shooting star
+### 5. Shooting star

 1. A paper umbrella has a long lower shadow and a small real body.
 The lower shadow and the real body should maintain the 'shadow to real body' ratio.
 In case of the paper umbrella the lower shadow should be at least twice the length of the real body

 2. Since the open and close prices are close to each other, the color of the paper umbrella should not matter

 3. If a paper umbrella appears at the bottom of a down trend, it is called the 'hammer'

 4. If the paper umbrella appears at the top end of an uptrend, it is called the hanging man

 5. The hammer is a bullish pattern and one should look at buying opportunities when it appears

 6. The low of the hammer acts as the stop loss price trade

 7. The hanging man is a bearish pattern which appears at the top end of the trend, one should look at selling opportunities when it appears

 8. The high of the hanging man acts as the stop loss price for the trade

 9. The shooting star is a bearish pattern which appears at the top end of the trend.
 One should look at shorting opportunities when a shooting star appears

 10. The high of the shooting star will be the stop loss price for the trade.

 Multiple candlestick patterns are a combination of multiple candles.

-## Under the multiple candlestick patterns we will learn the following
+## Multiple Candlestick Patterns

 ![image](../../media/Market-Terms_Technical-Analysis-image2.jpg)